Marathon Petroleum Corporation [MPC] stock Upgrade by JP Morgan analyst, price target now $67

 Sponsored

-The stocks have a year to date performance of 36.63 percent and weekly performance of 2.61 percent.
-The stock has been moved at 61.60 percent over the last six months.
-The stock has performed 25.16 percent around the most recent 30 days and changed 43.24 percent over the most recent 3-months.
+Over the last 12 months, MPC stock rose by 68.54%.
+The one-year Marathon Petroleum Corporation stock forecast points to a potential downside of -3.5.
+The average equity rating for MPC stock is currently 1.90, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 6.07M shares, MPC reached to a volume of 6940622 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $37.36 billion, with 649.00 million shares outstanding and 646.90 million shares in the current float.
+Compared to the average trading volume of 6.18M shares, MPC stock reached a trading volume of 6482768 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 JP Morgan have made an estimate for Marathon Petroleum Corporation shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on February 22, 2021.
 While these analysts kept the previous recommendation, UBS raised their target price to Neutral.
 The new note on the price target was released on January 26, 2021, representing the official price target for Marathon Petroleum Corporation stock.

-Return on Total Capital for MPC is now -3.80, given the latest momentum, and Return on Invested Capital for the company is -17.86.
-When it comes to the capital structure of this company, Marathon Petroleum Corporation [MPC] has a Total Debt to Total Equity ratio set at 108.76.
-Long-Term Debt to Equity for the company is recorded at 108.76, with the Long-Term Debt to Total Capital now at 52.10.
+Return on Total Capital for MPC is now -4.02, given the latest momentum, and Return on Invested Capital for the company is -19.08.
+Return on Equity for this stock declined to -39.48, with Return on Assets sitting at -12.01.
+When it comes to the capital structure of this company, Marathon Petroleum Corporation [MPC] has a Total Debt to Total Equity ratio set at 149.08.
+Additionally, MPC Total Debt to Total Capital is recorded at 59.85, with Total Debt to Total Assets ending up at 38.86.
+Long-Term Debt to Equity for the company is recorded at 133.99, with the Long-Term Debt to Total Capital now at 53.79.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.